Kadlín: Sights

 The main landmark of Kadlín is the Church of Saint James the Great.
 It was first mentioned in 1384.
 The original Gothic church was rebuilt in the Baroque style in 1724.

 The local municipal museum focuses on rural themes and includes an exhibition with rural technology, blacksmith's work, a collection of hoes and local field crops.

-On Hradiště hill there is an observation tower.
+On the hill Hradiště is an observation tower.
 It was built in 2006 in the shape of a watchtower and its height is 19 m.